-The cocoa gives the tomato base for the stew a richer flavour with just a hint of bitterness.
+The cocoa (or cacao) gives the tomato base for the stew a richer flavour with just a hint of bitterness.

 There isn't an obvious chocolate flavour.
 If you didn't know this spicy chicken stew had cocoa in, you might not even guess.
 That's great because I suspect that that is what most people want from a savoury cocoa dish.
 The cocoa adds an extra layer of flavour but not an overpowering hit.